syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TEXTAREA - Text Area Tag

 The Text Area tag is used to define a multiline text box.
-The HTMLUI control supports the following attributes with the &lt;textarea&gt; tag for receiving inputs from the user effectively.
+The HTMLUI control supports the following attributes with the <textarea> tag for receiving inputs from the user effectively.

 * rows: Specifies the number of rows for the text area
 * cols: Specifies the number of columns for the text area